Pilar Zeta’s The Observer Effect

 Advertising

 Pick a neighborhood in Miami: South Beach, Coconut Grove, Wynwood or Little Havana.
-No matter the night of the week, the Magic City is brimming with things to do—yes, even when there's a summer storm on the horizon.
-Now that school is back in session and the weather's still steamy, it's time to take advantage of thinner crowds and sunny beach weather (or explore what to do in Miami when it's raining).
-Art and cultural events are popping off across Miami this week, including a stunning new show at PAMM, an art walk in Little River, a candlelit concert series in the Design District and a charming jazz night in Wynwood.
+No matter the night of the week, this Magic City is brimming with things to do.
+Now that we're in the midst of Miami Art Week and the holiday season, it's time to do your research and decide which happenings are most worth battling traffic for.
+Exhibitions, gallery shows, concerts and more cultural events are popping off across Miami this week, including Art Basel Miami Beach, Tribeca Festival, a late-night, NSFW show at Museum of Sex and more.

-Families can get their hands dirty at a larger-than-life bug exhibit in Coral Gables, or explore the new street art exhibits in Wynwood at the Museum of Graffiti.
-There are also plenty of sweet Miami Spice deals to check out at Miami's best restaurants.
-We've got tons of activities to jump into whenever the mood strikes—plus tourist attractions that even locals approve of.
+We've got tons of eclectic activities to jump into whenever the mood strikes—plus festive holiday pop-ups and tourist attractions that even locals approve of.
 In this list, we've handpicked special events and happenings over the next seven days, enough to have you saying, "This was the best week ever."
 And if you're looking specifically for weekend events in Miami, we've rounded those up into a handy guide, too.

 RECOMMENDED: Full list of the best things to do in Miami